Canada

 Along with books, the gift shop sells hats with attached red braids.
 Photo Credit: Catherine Parker

-Grab a booklet at the Visitor Center and complete the Parks Canada Xplorers Program.
-Guides kids aged 6 to 11 through the significant features of the Green Gables Heritage Place.
+It guides kids aged 6 to 11 through the significant features of the Green Gables Heritage Place.
 After completing the booklet, kids get a souvenir.
+The Parks Canada Xplorers Program is free.

 Where’s Green Gables Heritage Place

-Located on Prince Edward Island in the Canadian Maritimes, the Green Gables Heritage Place is located at 8619 Cavendish Road near the northern shore of Prince Edward Island.
-It’s 40 km from Charlottetown, the province capital.
+Located on Prince Edward Island in the Canadian Maritimes, the Green Gables Heritage Place is at 8619 Cavendish Road, near the northern shore of the island.
+It is 40 km from Charlottetown, the province’s capital.

-Adult admission is $8.50 CAN and $7.25 CAN for seniors. and youth 17 and under are free.
-If your family is vising several Parks Canada sites, consider a Parks Canada Discovery Pass.
+Adult admission is $9 CAN, $7.50 CAN for seniors, and youth 17 and under are free.
+If your family is visiting several Parks Canada sites, consider a Parks Canada Discovery Pass.

 Explore other Anne spots.
 Anne of Green Gables House with Kids.